 In the end, students will have a clearer understanding of linear models and matrix approaches in their own discipline, but they will also see the full transdisciplinarity of this topic.
-They will make better decisions in their choice of data analysis methods and become mindful of the challenges when going from a linear to a nonlinear thinking.
+They will make better decisions in their choice of data analysis methods and become mindful of the challenges when going from linear to nonlinear thinking.

-- 1. apply the concept of linear modeling in their own discipline - distinguish between linear and nonlinear interpretation strategies and understand the range of applicability of linear models - 3. make use of data analysis / data interpretation strategies from other disciplines, which are derived from linear algebra - 4. be aware of the ties that linear models have to machine learning and network theory material from Linear Algebra for Everyone, Gilbert Strang, Wellesley-Cambridge Press, 2020
+No Competence ILO 1 Apply Apply the concept of linear modeling in their own discipline.
+2 Distinguish Distinguish between linear and nonlinear interpretation strategies and understand the range of applicability of linear models.
+3 Make Make use of data analysis / data interpretation strategies from other disciplines, which are derived from linear algebra.
+4 Be Be aware of the ties that linear models have to machine learning and network theory, 5 Note Note that these four ILOs can be loosely associated with the four parts of the course indicated above.

-Note that these four ILOs can be loosely associated with the four parts of the course indicated above material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021
+- Part 1: material from Linear Algebra for Everyone, Gilbert Strang, Wellesley-Cambridge Press, 2020. - Part 2: material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021. - Part 3: Mainzer, Klaus.

-Part 1:

-Part 2

-Part 3:

-Mainzer, Klaus.
 "Introduction: from linear to nonlinear thinking."
-Thinking in Complexity: The Computational Dynamics of Matter, Mind and Mankind (2007): 1-16.

-material from Mathematics of Big Data: Spreadsheets, Databases, Matrices, and Graphs, Jeremy Kepner, Hayden Jananthan, The MIT Press, 2018 material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021 material from Linear Algebra and Learning from Data, Gilbert Strang, Wellesley-Cambridge Press, 2019
+Thinking in Complexity: The Computational Dynamics of Matter, Mind and Mankind (2007): 1-16.; material from Mathematics of Big Data: Spreadsheets, Databases, Matrices, and Graphs, Jeremy Kepner, Hayden Jananthan, The MIT Press, 2018.; material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021. - Part 4: material from Linear Algebra and Learning from Data, Gilbert Strang, Wellesley-Cambridge Press, 2019.